Social Justice Institute

 - Volunteer for any 12 shifts serving lunch or dinner in our Dining Room or assisting guests in our Food Pantry

-- Attend 2 social justice seminars about issues facing our guests
+- Attend a social justice training as well as an educational seminar about issues facing our guests

-- Help people in need and learn about issues affecting your community
+- Help people in need and learn about issues impacting your community

 - Gain volunteer experience to include on college applications